Normal wear and tear is one of the most important concepts in New Jersey security deposit law.

 - Consider small claims if needed

-Most disputes over normal wear and tear are not resolved by arguing back and forth.
+Most disputes over normal wear and tear are not resolved through back-and-forth arguments.

 They are resolved when the landlord receives a clear, structured communication that: